|||

 Times like this, I think about how much easier it was to be a cop before the return.

-Up next I never regret camping.
+Up next Things I Never Regret I never regret camping.
 I never regret going out dancing.
 I never regret writing.
 I never regret having an adventure with my kid.
-I never regret I used to suffer from optimization sickness.
+I never regret The Grooves I used to suffer from optimization sickness.
 Whatever I was doing, I thought I could do it better.
 Whatever I accompished, I thought I could do